aashish010h/assessment-cy2/README.md

 ### 5. Serve the Application

 ```
+npm run dev
 php artisan serve
 ```

-Visit `http://localhost:8000` in your browser to see your Laravel application.
+Visit `http://localhost:8000` in your browser to see your Laravel + React application.

 ## Additional Information